-Mount an Application VHD on Windows Azure Worker Nodes
+Mount an Application VHD on Azure Worker Nodes

-Starting with HPC Pack 2012, you can optionally mount a durable application VHD file (a Windows Azure drive) on each Windows Azure worker node.
-To do this, you must first create a VHD containing your application or data and then upload it as a page blob to the Windows Azure storage account for the deployment by using the hpcpack upload command.
+Starting with HPC Pack 2012, you can optionally mount a durable application VHD file (an Azure drive) on each Azure worker node.
+To do this, you must first create a VHD containing your application or data and then upload it as a page blob to the Azure storage account for the deployment by using the hpcpack upload command.
 The page blob must have the .vhd extension.
-Then, specify a VHD that is suitable for mounting as a Windows Azure drive when you create or edit a node template for Windows Azure worker nodes.
-The application VHD file is automatically mounted when each Windows Azure node is provisioned.
+Then, specify a VHD that is suitable for mounting as an Azure drive when you create or edit a node template for Azure worker nodes.
+The application VHD file is automatically mounted when each Azure node is provisioned.

-It can take some time to upload a large page blob to Windows Azure storage.
-Ensure that the VHD is fully uploaded before you provision the Windows Azure worker nodes that mount the VHD.
+It can take some time to upload a large page blob to Azure storage.
+Ensure that the VHD is fully uploaded before you provision the Azure worker nodes that mount the VHD.

-For general information on using a Windows Azure drive, see Windows Azure Drive.
+For general information on using an Azure drive, see Azure Drive.